 Building on the momentum, the free world begins to break the business model of communism, using the same strategy of mass specialization that disaggregated command-and-control management structures in America.
 The new innovation economy -- centered on fulfilling individual satisfactions of dreaming, believing, achieving, succeeding, and making a difference -- spreads economic growth more broadly across the income spectrum.
 Ultimately, the median family can own a home and raise two children on the income of a single breadwinner again.
 Freedom is reborn.

 Today a tiny group of autocratic titans vie for total control — with the support of a self-selecting “ruling class” of scientific, engineering, managerial, financial, political, and cultural elites — as the share of income going to the middle 60 percent of households has fallen to a record low.
-This new aristocracy in control of our institutions concocted an embalming fluid of lies, predicated on a promise of predictable growth in a stable world.
+The corporatists in control of our institutions concocted an embalming fluid of lies, predicated on a promise of predictable growth in a stable world.
 For years they’ve been pumping us all full of it, while they protect their vested interests and manage the decay of the American Dream.

 We can’t expect justice from those who enjoy power by virtue of their titles.
 Regaining widespread flourishing and rapid income growth will require a paradigm shift to a new economic system centered on innovation, entrepreneurship, and lifelong learning.
 The strength of the new system will be driven by the capacity of its people to innovate, and the momentum will be fueled by the desire of its people to capitalize on their own passions and capabilities.
 Superimposing technological changes on the current economic system (i.e., the factory system) will only perpetuate the problems that lead to the Neo-Feudalist scenario (i.e., Scenario 2).